migueloyler/CacheSimulator/README.md

 The reference simulator takes the following command-line arguments:

 -h: Optional help flag that prints usage info

 -v: Optional verbose flag that prints trace info

--s <s>: Number of set index bits (the number of bits, not the actual number of sets!)
+-s : Number of set index bits (the number of bits, not the actual number of sets!)

 -E <E>: Associativity (number of lines per set)

 -b <b>: Number of block bits (the number of bits, not the actual block size!)
 -t <tracefile>: Name of the valgrind trace to replay For example, here is an example run of the reference simulator: